a-nap/COSMAS2-Reader/readme.md

 - You must know where the source reference (*Quellennachweis*) is in the file (before, after, absent)
 - You must know what the context (*Volltext*) is (letter, word, sentence, phrase)

+You set all these parameters during export in COSMAS II and you can find it in the file itself (look for `KWIC`, `Belege`, and `Angezeigter Kontext`).

 * * * * *

 To use the reader, upload a plain text file as exported by the COSMAS interface.
 The data format (*Dateiformat*) should be **TEXT**.
 If the uploaded file was saved as a different format and converted to plain text, this program will likely crash.